apache/camel-website/content/community/_index.md

 ## User Stories

 This page is intended as a place to collect user stories and feedback on Apache Camel.
-If you are using or have tried Apache Camel please add an entry or comment; or post to the mailing list.
+If you are using or have tried Apache Camel, please add an entry or comment; or post to the mailing list.

 <p>
 <a class="button dark" href="/community/user-stories/">Read More</a>